-They dish up unhealthy pig slop and call it food.
+They serve pig slop and call it food.
 They grossly underpay their workforce.
 By any standard they are a poor member of the international community.

 But McDonald's crossed a line last year.
 Probably not the slobs at corporate HQ, but some hired-gun, Don Draper type.

-World hunger is an incredibly serious issue.
+World hunger is a serious issue.
 It doesn't have to be the way it is.
 The question is political, and beyond the scope of the maximum 500 words I want to use here.

 That said, McDonald's went too far in the above ad campaign, with its flippant use of the idea of hunger.
-The Snickers candy bar (or Mars, or whoever sits atop the corporate pyramid) did something similar about ten years ago, in ads raising the specter of a between-meal crisis called "the hungries."
-This was a serious malady resolved only by gulping down that particular confection.
+The Snickers candy bar (or Mars, or whoever sits atop the sucrose pyramid) did something similar about ten years ago, in ads raising the peril of a between-meal crisis called "the hungries."
+This serious malady could only be resolved by gulping down that particular confection.
 Try the "fun size"!

 Am I over-reacting?
 I don't think so.

-Like many profit-motivated organizations, McDonald's (and Mars Candies) will not allow any standard of decency to get in the way of making money.
+Like most profit-motivated organizations, McDonald's (and Mars, et al) will not allow any standard of decency to get in the way of making money.
 Hence those unspeakable ads.
-It's futile to rail against them too much, unless you want to develop ulcers.
+It's futile to rail against them too much.
+I understand this.

 Instead, follow this link and click on the icons you find there.
 It's something really easy to do, and I do it every day.
 It does not pass for activism, but it appears to be constructive, and you can do it in your pajamas.